mohammadsarsour/Lebanese_AAAA/README.md

-# HOW RUN
+# How run it?
-Open Arduino IDE and run
+open it in Arduino IDE and run it